spencerjauslander/mta-transit-performance/README.md

 This deterioration may be influenced by increased passenger volumes during the holiday season.
 December brings a substantial influx of visitors and commuters traveling to major seasonal attractions and events, such as the Rockefeller Center Christmas Tree, Radio City Music Hall, and other holiday destinations.
 The resulting increase in ridership and congestion may place additional pressure on the system, contributing to more frequent delays and reduced reliability.

 ### Incident Analysis
 The incident analysis evaluates reporting categories based on their frequency and the average delay they cause.
-The three high frequency and high delay categories are Police & Medical (24.7%), Operating Conditions (23.6%), and Infrastructure & Equipment (20.4%).
+The three high-frequency, high-delay categories are Police & Medical (24.7%), Operating Conditions (23.6%), and Infrastructure & Equipment (20.4%).

-These high frequencies are partly explained by the age and complexity of New York City’s subway system.
+The Infrastructure & Equipment and Operating Conditions figures are partly explained by the age and complexity of New York City's subway system.
 The first subway opened in 1904, and the network has since expanded to 472 stations, 28 routes, and about 665 miles of track.
 Much of the system still relies on aging infrastructure, including signal equipment that can be 50–80 years old.
 At the same time, the subway serves millions of passengers each day, putting constant pressure on trains, tracks, stations, and employees.
 With multiple lines sharing tracks, a single incident can also create delays across the wider system.

-All types of people use the subways: people going to work, tourists, homeless people, addicts.
-Putting everyone into a rush hour scenario creates friction, especially for those who don't care about causing altercations.
+The Police & Medical category is harder to attribute to infrastructure age and more likely reflects the sheer volume and density of daily ridership.
+With millions of riders passing through the system each day, medical emergencies, security incidents, and platform/train congestion issues are statistically more likely to occur simply as a function of scale.
+A more granular breakdown of this category (e.g., medical vs. security vs. fare-related incidents) would help pinpoint which sub-causes are driving the 24.7% figure, and is worth pursuing if that data is available.

 Overall, the data shows a subway system constantly balancing aging infrastructure with the demands of a growing, heavily used city.
 The MTA must continue repairing and modernizing the system while keeping it running for millions of daily riders.